RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 Annotation: `SliderSetting` <br>
 Arguments: `min` - smallest value possible, `max` - biggest value possible, (`steps` - the amount of how much the value will increase/decrease on each move - default is 1) <br>
 Compatible Types: `Integer`, `Float`, `Double`, `Short`, `Byte`, `Long` <br>
-Description: Allows a player to select a number between a specific range on a slider
+Description: Allows the player to select a number in a specific range on a slider

 ### Text Field Widget